 - You have read all the relevant information about applying for a school place enclosed in the City of London primary and/or secondary transfer booklets;

 - You have listed the schools in order of preference;

 - You have parental responsibility for the child you are applying for, the child lives in the City of London, and the information given is true to the best of your knowledge and belief;

 - You understand that your address details will be checked against the City of London's Council Tax Department’s records.
 If your details are not found, we will investigate further to determine your address.
 Your application may not be processed unless we verify your details;

 - You must provide a copy of the child benefit letter or other official government documentation that confirms your child’s address and date of birth.

-- I understand that any false or deliberately misleading information given on this form including any supporting information may make this application invalid, or lead to the offer of a place being withdrawn.
+Any false or deliberately misleading information given on your application form including any supporting information may make your application invalid, or lead to the offer of a place being withdrawn.